-1. It is recommended that the student first contact the person who has made the decision for a full explanation of the policy and how the policy was followed.

-- 2. The student may request that the matter be reviewed by Assistant Vice President and Dean by filing a formal request in writing to agsappeal@ohiochristian.edu.
-(If the complaint involves the Assistant Vice President and Dean, then the appeal will be reviewed by the Vice President.)
-The Assistant Vice President and Dean (or, if applicable, the Vice President) will notify the student of the decision in writing.
+- 1. It is recommended that the student first contact the person who has made the decision for a full explanation of the policy and how the policy was followed. - 2.
+The student may request that the matter be reviewed by the Academic Appeals Committee by filing a formal request in writing to agsappeal@ohiochristian.edu.
+The Academic Appeals Committee will notify the student of the decision in writing.
 If a properly completed written request is not received by the university within 30 calendar days of the date on which the event that gave rise or the complaint occurs, then the student will forfeit any further right to appeal. - 3.
-The student may appeal the Assistant Vice President and Dean's (or, if applicable, the Vice President's) decision to the Academic Appeals Committee by submission of a written request to agsappeal@ohiochristian.edu.
+The student may appeal the the Academic Appeals Committee decision to the Assistant Provost and Vice President of Academics, College of Adult and Graduate Studies, by submission of a written request to agsappeal@ ohiochristian.edu.
 If the university does not receive a properly completed written request within 15 calendar days of the date on which the notice in step 2 was sent, then the student will forfeit any further right to appeal.
 The decision of the Academic Appeals Committee will be final and binding upon all parties.